ChrisScarred/misty2py/readme.md

     - `return_property` - *optional;* the property to return from Misty's websockets; all properties are returned if return_property is not supplied.
     - `debounce` - *optional;* the interval in ms at which new information is sent; defaults to 250.
     - `len_data_entries` - *optional;* the maximum number of data entries to keep (discards in fifo style); defaults to 10.
+    - `event_emitter` - *optional;* an event emitter function which emits an event upon message recieval.
+Supplies the message content as an argument.

 #### Accessing the data and the log